doriancodes/filesystem-manager/README.md

   This ensures `/etc` retains its default behavior but gains the additional configuration files if the defaults don’t exist.

 ### Union directories
-Using `bind -b` and `bind -a`, you can create union directories where files from multiple sources appear merged.
+Using `frg bind -b` and `frg bind -a`, you can create union directories where files from multiple sources appear merged.
 For example:
 ```shell
 frg bind -b /local/bin /bin